jingangdidi/chatsong/README.md

 - 💰 Support setting how many contextual messages to include in each query, greatly saving token usage
 - ✂️ Support delete message
 - 😎 Support incognito mode
+- 📡 Support calling APIs compatible with the OpenAI format, such as Deepseek, Qwen, Z.AI GLM, and Moonshot Kimi

 ## 🚀 Quick-Start
 **structure**